-Weddings, birthdays, corporate events, fundraisers, anniversaries, graduations and cocktail parties often require professional bartending services.
-Bartenders can be hired to help with small gatherings of fewer than 10 guests to large events with more than 200 people.
-Typical events include everything from casual backyard parties to formal affairs or club settings.
-A variety of factors affect the cost.
+Wedding receptions, corporate events, fundraisers, anniversaries, graduations and cocktail parties often require professional bartending services.
+Bartenders can be hired to help with small private events of fewer than 10 guests to large open bar events with more than 200 people.
+Typical events include everything from a casual birthday party to formal affairs or club settings.

 Bar backs, or bartender’s assistants, help keep the bar stocked with alcohol, ice, glasses, garnishes and other items.
 Bar backs are typically recommended for larger events to keep the bar stocked and service flowing.
 The need for a bar back affects the overall cost, but rates are generally less per hour than for a bartender because the skills necessary to perform the job are not as high.
 For example, Party Services So Cal charges $25 per hour for bar backs as opposed to $35 per hour for bartenders.

 Some bartenders charge higher hourly rates if tip jars are not allowed as a way to account for the loss of income this represents.
 Party Services So Cal quotes a higher rate per hour when tip jars are not allowed, depending on the event and number of people.